unitymakesus/threadcapital/wp-content/plugins/widget-logic/readme.txt

 == Screenshots ==

 1. The 'Widget logic' field at work in standard widgets.
-2. The plugin options are at the foot of the usual widget admin page… `widget_content` filter, `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
+2. The plugin options are at the foot of the usual widget admin page… `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
 You can also export and import your site's WL options as a plain text file for a quick backup/restore and to help troubleshoot issues.

 == Changelog ==

+= 5.10.4 =

+* Security update.
+The export feature has been protected with nonce.

+= 5.10.3 =

+* Security update.
+Huge thanks to the [Plugin Vulnerabilities](https://www.pluginvulnerabilities.com/) Team!

+= 5.10.2 =

+* The plugin's security has been improved, big thanks to [Paul Dannewitz](https://dannewitz.ninja/) for his excellent security audit!
+* The widget_content filter option has been removed from the settings block, but kept in the code for backward compatibility.
+The plan is to remove it completely and make the plugin simpler (let us know what you think).
+* Code cleanup.

 = 5.9.0 =